binance/binance-public-data/README.md

 ## What data is available

-We provide both `daily` and `monthly` intervals for each data. `daily` data will be uploaded in the next day, and we start to upload `monthly` data from the begging of next month.
+We provide both `daily` and `monthly` intervals for each data. `daily` data will be uploaded in the next day, and we start to upload `monthly` data from the beginning of next month.

 ### SPOT